Compare types of Medicare Advantage Plans

 Sometimes

-You generally must get your care and services from doctors, other health care providers, or hospitals in the plan’s network (except emergency or urgent care or out-of-area dialysis).
+You generally must get your care and services from doctors, other providers, or hospitals in the plan’s network (except emergency or urgent care or out-of-area dialysis).
 In an HMO Point-of-Service (HMOPOS) Plan you may be able to get some services out of network for a higher copayment or coinsurance.

 Yes